Purpose

 - When an external file is deleted, the external table ignores the file if it no longer exists in the file list.

-- When a new file is added to the external directory, the external table only accesses the files listed in the file list.
-If you want to add the new file to the file list of the external table, you need to perform an update operation on the external table's file list.
+- When a new file is added to the external directory, the external table only accesses the files in the file list.
+If you want to add the new file to the file list of the external table, you need to execute the update external table file operation.

 Examples